We may earn money or products from the companies or links mentioned in this post.

 With all of this going on, first you might ask, why did we plan this vacation for now?
 Why didn’t we wait to see if we could get his ADHD under control?
 Quite honestly, we needed this vacation.
 This last year with the Goof has been extremely hard on all of us.
 Not only that, our twins are also in therapy (one is special needs) and our schedules have been so busy between appointments and school that we have not been able to just have fun family time.
 We needed to go and have fun and enjoy time together.You see ADHD is not just about being hyper.Click To Tweet

 We didn’t plan on utilizing Disney’s Disability Access Service.
 In fact, we went into it only planning on using their stroller as a wheelchair system.
-See, one of our twins has SPD (sensory processing disorder) and his stroller is his safe place, so we planned on getting the tag so we could take the stroller in line and calling it good.
+See, one of our twins has SPD (sensory processing disorder) and some muscle issues.
+His stroller is his safe place, and also good for when his legs start giving out on him.
+So we planned on getting the tag so we could take the stroller in line and calling it good.
 We figured, if the Goof was having an especially hard time, we would leave, or maybe even let him sit in the stroller (he is tiny and still well within the weight and height limits).

 (By the way, we love that we can rent the same stroller we have at home from City Stroller Rentals.
 That way the twins feel super comfortable in it.
 And their rates and customer service are AMAZING!)